-We recognize our responsibility to respect and protect the human rights of customers, colleagues in our stores and facilities domestically, and workers - including migrant or temporary labourers - in our worldwide supply chain network.
-We expect our suppliers to uphold human rights within their operations, and our Supplier Code of Conduct provides standards that protect human rights, adhere to applicable employment and/or labour standards and provide safe working conditions for workers.
-We expect our suppliers to communicate these expectations to their contractors, agents, sub-contractors, and sub-agents, including any labour agencies engaged to assist with providing goods or performing services for Loblaw, and to monitor their adherence to the principles of the Supplier Code.

-Our Supplier Code focuses on workers' rights and protections within the supply chain, with a particular emphasis on the importance of protecting their human rights and providing safe working conditions.
-This includes policies prohibiting child, forced and trafficked labour, as well as any discrimination, intimidation, abuse, harassment or violence against workers.
-Further, it requires compliance with laws respecting workers' freedom of association and the right to collectively bargain their terms and conditions of employment, which include compensation and working hours.
+We recognize our responsibility to respect and protect the human rights of customers, The Company has an Integrity Action Line (1-800-525-7868), which enables confidential and colleagues in our stores and facilities domestically, and workers - including migrant or anonymous reporting of suspicious activity, unethical practices, discriminatory or disrespectful temporary labourers - in our worldwide supply chain network.
+We expect our suppliers to behaviour, non-compliance and suspected non-compliance with laws, regulations, our codes of conduct, and company policies and procedures.
+Our IAL is publicly accessible on the Loblaw.ca site uphold human rights within their operations, and our Supplier Code of Conduct provides standards that protect human rights, adhere to applicable employment and/or labour standards to our colleagues and employees within our network, which includes our franchisee networks, and provide safe working conditions for workers.
+We expect our suppliers to communicate these all suppliers and related third parties and their workers.
+This tool can be used confidentially to report unethical, non-compliant or suspicious activity via a third-party service provider.
+Reports expectations to their contractors, agents, sub-contractors, and sub-agents, including any labour agencies engaged to assist with providing goods or performing services for Loblaw, and to can be made anonymously by submitting a report online in English, French or Spanish, or by monitor their adherence to the principles of the Supplier Code. calling a toll-free number to submit a report in English, French, Mandarin, Cantonese, Punjabi, Spanish and Korean languages.
+Retaliation against anyone, including employees, colleagues, or Our Supplier Code focuses on workers' rights and protections within the supply chain, with workers, speaking up in good faith is strictly prohibited. a particular emphasis on the importance of protecting their human rights and providing safe The message is simple - speak up if you have a concern. working conditions.
+This includes policies prohibiting child, forced and trafficked labour, as well Reports received via the IAL are managed by the Compliance and Ethics department and as any discrimination, intimidation, abuse, harassment or violence against workers.
+Further, it requires compliance with laws respecting workers' freedom of association and the right to assigned for investigation as appropriate.
+Governance oversight of the IAL is provided by the Risk and Compliance Committee of the Board; the committee is informed of notable incidents collectively bargain their terms and conditions of employment, which include compensation and or any emerging trends and themes requiring attention.
+These may inform changes to the working hours. organization's policies and processes.
 Our Supplier Code requires that a grievance mechanism or complaint procedure exists to allow workers to report workplace concerns.
 Our Supplier Code is managed through our Compliance and Ethics department and is reviewed annually and updated as necessary.
+SPEAKUP